x-bananer/astra/README.md

 [![Watch the video](https://img.youtube.com/vi/QWlluvB91OI/maxresdefault.jpg?v=2)](https://www.youtube.com/watch?v=QWlluvB91OI)

+ASTRA is a small experimental web application designed for Metropolia ICT students as a potential tool for improving group-work awareness.
+It gathers metadata from a group’s GitHub, Metropolia GitLab, and Google Docs and builds a two-week snapshot of commit timing, edit activity, contributor patterns, and change volume.
+The system stores cached results for faster access and uses an AI model to interpret these metrics and produce short, data-based observations.
+ASTRA is intended as a way to explore how student teams might view their workflow through clear statistics and simple AI-generated insights.

 ## Foundation of the Project

-Group work in small teams of three to five students is an essential part of Metropolia IT study programs.
+Group work in small teams of three to five students is an essential part of Metropolia ICT study programs.
 However, when organizing group work, students regularly face recurring challenges.

 - **Lack of information and structure**
-    In groups, students often do not share a common understanding of how to define tasks, record decisions, or maintain a consistent workflow.

 - **Uneven contribution**
-    Some students naturally take on more tasks while others may  have fewer opportunities to contribute, and without structured reflection these patterns can remain unclear to the group.

 - **Fragmented tools**
-    For carrying out group assignments, students usually use several platforms such as GitHub or GitLab, Trello, and Google Docs.
-Due to the tools being used separately, the group has limited visibility into how their work aligns, fits together and progresses.

-- **No feedback on workflow**
+- **Limited feedback on workflow**
-    Both instructor feedback and internal retrospectives usually focus on the final result rather than the process that led to it.
-Students rarely receive guidance on how to improve the workflow itself.

 ASTRA is designed to address these issues.